 Sales volumes are influenced by a number of factors, including factors driving customer demand, seasonality and the capacity of our metal beverage packaging plants.
 Demand for our metal beverage cans may be influenced by trends in the consumption of beverages, industry trends in packaging, including customer marketing and pricing decisions, and the impact of environmental regulations and shifts in consumer sentiment towards a greater awareness of sustainability.
 The demand for our beverage products is strongest during spells of warm weather and therefore demand typically, based on historical trends, peaks during the summer months, as well as in the period leading up to holidays in December.
-Accordingly, we generally build inventories in the first and fourth quarter in anticipation of the seasonal demands in our beverage business.
+Accordingly, we generally build inventories in the first and fourth quarters in anticipation of the seasonal demands in our beverage business.

-Our Adjusted EBITDA is based on revenue derived from selling our metal beverage cans and is affected by a number of factors, primarily cost of sales.
+Our Adjusted EBITDA is based on revenue derived from selling our metal beverage cans and is affected by a number of factors, including cost of sales, and sales, marketing and administrative expenses.
 The elements of our cost of sales include (i) variable costs, such as energy, raw materials (including the cost of aluminium), packaging materials, decoration and freight and other distribution costs, and (ii) fixed costs, such as labour and other plant-related costs including depreciation and maintenance.
-In addition, sales, marketing and administrative costs also impact Adjusted EBITDA.
+Sales contracts generally provide for the pass through of metal and energy price fluctuations as well as a mechanism for the recovery of other input cost inflation.
 Our variable costs have typically constituted approximately 75% and fixed costs approximately 25% of the total cost of sales for our business.

-Year ended 31 December
+Year ended 31 Dece mber

-2023 2022
+2024 2023

-(in \$ millions, except percentages)
+(in \$ millions, except per centages)

-Revenue
+Revenue ,

-Europe 2,030 1,963
+Europe 2,161 2,030

-Americas 2,782 2,726
+Americas 2,747 2,782

-Total Revenue 4,812 4,689
+Total Revenue 4,908 4,812

 Adjusted EBITDA (1)

-Europe 211 200
+Europe 257 211

-Americas 389 425
+Americas 415 389

-Total Adjusted EBITDA 600 625
+Total Adjusted EBITDA 672 600

 Adjusted EBITDA Margin (1)

-Europe 10.4% 10.2%
+Europe 11.9% 10.4%

-Americas 14.0% 15.6%
+Americas 15.1% 14.0%

-Total Adjusted EBITDA Margin 12.5% 13.3%
+Total Adjusted EBITDA Margin 13.7% 12.5%